franck35410/practice-flexible-engine/discovering_the_api/readme.md

 $ terraform plan
 $ terraform apply -auto-approve
 ```
-> the result is the same as Openstack, but the resource name are different and some api were different:
+> the result is the same as Openstack, but the resources name are different and some APIs were different:
-> - floating IP is change by EIP (floating IP + bandiwidth)
+> - floating IP is changed by EIP (floating IP + bandwidth)
-> - router is change by VPC (router with CIDR parameter)
+> - router is changed by VPC (router with CIDR parameter)

 When infrastructure is ready, you can edit file to change name of a resource or an IP or anything.
 After each change you need to reapply, it will show you the change : edition, deletion, deletion with re-creation, etc.
 ```shell